masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 ### Open Source UI

-Another area of interest is the Open Source UI, as outlined in the [Weave GitOps documentation](https://docs.gitops.weave.works/docs/open-source/getting-started/ui-OSS/).
+Another area of interest that we'd like to see built out further is the Open Source UI, as outlined in the [Weave GitOps documentation](https://docs.gitops.weave.works/docs/open-source/getting-started/ui-OSS/).
 The ability to easily oversee and control all the details and stages of infrastructure deployment and management is always a valuable addition.

 ## Time-sensitive: Internal Weaveworks Issues and Further Impact on the Project